alexcarriero/class_imbalance_project/README.md

 Email: alexjcarriero@gmail.com

 NOTE: this repository does not contain the raw simulation results.
-Rather, this repository demonstrates the file structure necessary to reproduce the simulation study,  one iteration from scenario 1 is presented as a placeholder to demonstrate this file structure.
+Rather, in this repository we demonstrate the file structure necessary to reproduce the simulation study by including all raw (and processed) results for one iteration from scenario 1 as a placeholder to demonstrate this file structure.
 If you would like a link to download this repository populated with the results (and processed results) from our simulation study, please contact me.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------